Summary

 Like every war, the Second World War caused many deaths.
 But after the Armistice, when the Allies emerged victorious, many deaths remained of mysterious origin.
 How to understand that millions of people were locked up, condemned to forced labor and industrially exterminated, only because they had a different religion, skin color or because they did not have the same ideas as the government of the 3th Reich.
 Nowadays, it is difficult to imagine that a disaster of this magnitude could have occurred.
 Yet these facts are very real.

 At the end of the summer of 1941, the final solution was established.
-The mass killing of the deportees began.
-In the last part of the war, rumors were circulating about the extermination of the Jews, but no one wanted to believe it.
-The last survivors who were able to return home upon release quickly realized that they would not be believed.
-It is this period when silence was master that we will deal with.
+The mass killing of the deportees then began.
+In the latter part of the war, rumors circulated about the extermination of the Jews, but no one wanted to believe it.
+The last survivors who were able to return home at liberation very quickly realized that they would not be believed.
+It is this period when silence was master that we are going to address.

 During the Second World War, the Vichy regime gradually submitted to the wishes of the Nazis by wanting to assert French sovereignty through negotiations.
-However, in 1945, the Vichy regime did not wish to recognize its responsibilities.
-The government also refuses to affirm the specific character of Genocide in which 75,000 French Jews lost their lives.
-This situation of non-affirmation does not particularly raise awareness among the survivors who, for the most part, want to return home and resume their normal lives.
+However, in 1945, the Vichy regime did not want to acknowledge its responsibilities.
+The government also refuses to assert the specific character of Genocide in which 75,000 French Jews lost their lives.
+This situation of non-affirmation does not particularly raise awareness among the survivors who, for most of them, want to return home and resume their normal lives.
 The Jews wanted to reintegrate their environment as soon as possible.

-In 1956, a film representative of this period was created.
-It is about Night and fog by Alain Resnais and Jean Cayrol.
-The other reason that also pushes Jews to keep silent about what they have experienced is the fact that no one can believe their story.
-In our time, we possess a lot of information concerning the Holocaust.
-The last survivors can also share with us their 'experience' like Jules Fainzan during the trip to Auschwitz.
+In 1956, a film representative of this period was created: Nuit et brouillard by Alain Resnais and Jean Cayrol.
+The other reason why Jews keep silent about what they have experienced is that no one can believe their story.
+In our time, we have a lot of information about the Holocaust.
+The last survivors can also share their "experience" with us, like Jules Fainzan during his trip to Auschwitz.
 But by going back 60 years we can realize the difficulty for the population to believe in such a phenomenon.

-Moreover, the propaganda was organized in such a way that no information was spread about it.
-It was only about rumors that did not seem credible.
+Moreover, the propaganda was organized in such a way that no information was disseminated about it.
+These were only rumors that did not seem credible.
 The victims therefore preferred to remain silent.
-In 1960, the Jewish consciousness is reborn and the specificity of the Genocide is affirmed for the first time before the whole world.
+In 1960, the Jewish conscience is reborn and the specificity of the Genocide is affirmed for the first time before the whole world.
 But the first testimonies were those of men who did not survive.
-These men knew they were soon to die and left no descendants behind.
-They also know that the Nazis will do everything possible to make the Jewish community disappear from the whole world.
+These men knew that they would soon die and leave no descendants behind.
+They also know that the Nazis will do everything to make the Jewish community disappear from the whole world.
 The priority for these men then became to tell everything before it was too late.
-Writing then becomes a vital need to keep track of events that defy the imagination and to somehow ensure immortality.
-It is a will that everyone knows how these millions of people disappeared.
-The objective is to revive through words a destroyed universe.
+Writing then becomes a vital need to keep track of events that defy the imagination and somehow ensure immortality.
+It is a desire for everyone to know how these millions of people disappeared.
+The goal is to revive with words a destroyed universe.
 It is an urgent necessity to bear witness so that history can one day be written.

 After the tears, silence and forgetting weigh on the memory of the war.
-However, from 1968 on, new generations maintain a different relationship with the past.
-Vichy becomes an obsession.
-The controversies follow one another until 1995.
+However, from 1968 onwards, new generations had a different relationship with the past.
+Vichy became an obsession.
+The polemics follow one another until 1995.

-The anti-German sentiment fades.
+Anti-German sentiment is fading.
 Memories then distinguish the Nazis from the Germans.
 In 1964, a law provided for the imprescriptibility of crimes against humanity.

-With the return of General Charles de Gaulle in 1958, resistancialism monopolizes the memory of the war.
-More than the Liberation celebrated locally, the day of May 8, declared a holiday in 1953, unifies commemorations that are geographically and politically fragmented.
+With the return of General Charles de Gaulle in 1958, resistance monopolized the memory of the war.
+More than the local celebration of Liberation, the day of 8 May, declared a public holiday in 1953, unifies commemorations that are geographically and politically fragmented.
 The memory of the war is essentially military and resistant, and is grafted on that of 1914.

-Although the interest in the war is decreasing significantly, there remains a diffuse memory of the war.
+Although the interest shown by the war has decreased significantly, there is still a diffuse memory of the war.

-In 1962, the trial of Eichmann and then that of Frankfurt in 1964, where about twenty-five Germans serving at Auschwitz were tried, will indeed mark a turning point.
-Eichmann’s trial has freed the witnesses' voices.
+In 1962, the Eichmann trial and then that of Frankfurt in 1964, where about twenty-five Germans stationed at Auschwitz were tried, were indeed to mark a turning point.
+Eichmann’s trial freed the witnesses' voices.
 It creates a social demand for testimony.

-It is there that the memory of the genocide will singularize itself and eclipse others.
-Indeed, for the memory of genocide to penetrate the social field, it is necessary that the political configuration change, that the testimony in particular, one of the essential vectors of memory, takes on a meaning that goes beyond individual experience, that it be carried by sectors of society.
+This is where the memory of the genocide will stand out and eclipse others.
+Indeed, in order for the memory of the genocide to penetrate the social field, the political configuration must change, especially that the testimony, one of the essential vectors of memory, takes on a meaning that goes beyond individual experience, that it is carried by sectors of society.

-Since the end of the 70s, attention has shifted from the deportation resisting the genocide of the Jews.
-This has to do with the triumph of "the ideology" of human rights and with the place of the victim in our society.
-The emphasis on the victims, their rights, their word, is one of the signs of our time, a global movement that goes beyond the Holocaust.
+Since the end of the 70s, attention has shifted from deportation to resistance to genocide of the Jews.
+This has to do with the triumph of the "ideology" of human rights and the place of the victim in our society.
+The focus on victims, their rights, their words, is one of the signs of our time, a global movement that goes beyond the Shoah.

-In 1978, Darquier de Pellepoix, head of the commissariat for Jewish questions under Vichy, declared: " that at Auschwitz, only the lice were gassed ".
+In 1978, Darquier de Pellepoix, head of the Commissariat aux questions juives under Vichy, declared: "that at Auschwitz only lice were gassed."
 The scandal is immense and the consequences significant.
-For the first time, in 1979, a Frenchman, Jean Leguay, a senior police officer who supervised the roundup of the Vélodrome d'Hiver, is charged with a crime against humanity under the 1964 law.
-The trials follow one another: launch of the Papon case, for example, in 1981 and indictment of René Bousquet and Paul Touvier which highlight both the active collaboration of Vichy and the complicities these men enjoyed after liberation.
+For the first time, in 1979, a Frenchman, Jean Leguay, a senior police officer who supervised the roundup of the Vélodrome d'Hiver, was indicted for crimes against humanity under the 1964 law.
+The trials follow one another: the launch of the Papon case, for example, in 1981 and the indictment of René Bousquet and Paul Touvier, which highlight both the active collaboration with Vichy and the complicities these men enjoyed after liberation.
 Historians take up the question of Vichy.
 Many buried memories then arise.

-In France, there was a lot of talk in the mid-80s about the famous 'historians' quarrel, which divided the intellectual world of the Federal Republic of Germany.
+In France, there was much talk in the mid-1980s of the famous "historians' quarrel", which divided the intellectual world of the Federal Republic of Germany.

 Conclusion

 As we enter the third millennium, the genocide of the Jews is both inscribed in history and strongly present in the collective imagination.
-It has a unique character, that of a European event whose effects on the present and the questions that the present poses to it have continued to grow as it moved away in time.
+It has a unique character, that of a European event whose effects on the present and the questions posed to it by the present have continued to grow as it moved away in time.

-We were able to observe that, although there was a logical link between 'memory' and 'history', these two terms were completely opposed.
+We could observe that, although there is a logical link between "memory" and "history", these two terms were completely opposed.

-However, one cannot go without the other as the horror of the Holocaust may have emphasized.
+However, one cannot go without the other, as the horror of the Holocaust has shown.
 In the early days, just after the war, silence was almost total, mentalities refusing to believe in the unimaginable.
-However, a change is noticeable as the years pass.
+However, a change is noticeable as the years go by.
 Nowadays, the genocide of the Jews is a reality, rooted in the collective imagination in France.

 Although in our country this disaster represents an unforgettable horror, it is not the same in other countries where the Shoah is unknown, perhaps due to the fact that they were not directly concerned, such as Portugal or Spain.